MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification

 \section{Evaluation}

-We evaluate \miniftwofdafny\ on baseline Dafny automation and 12 off-the-shelf LLMs to assess the effectiveness of auto-active verification for automated mathematical reasoning.
-Our evaluation first measures how many problems Dafny's SMT-backed automation can solve without human intervention, then evaluates whether modern LLMs can provide proof hints to guide verification on the remaining problems.
+We evaluate \miniftwofdafny\ on baseline Dafny automation and 8 off-the-shelf LLMs to assess the effectiveness of auto-active verification for automated mathematical reasoning.
+We first measure how many problems Dafny's SMT-backed automation can solve without external intervention, then evaluate whether modern LLMs can provide proof hints to guide verification on the remaining problems.